Mikkel-inti/NRMS_project_02456/README.md

 *Deep Learning - 02456 - NRMS - GPR 127*

 This repository contains two Jupyter Notebook files:
-- The_forward_pass
+- **The_forward_pass**
   - *is solely intended to test the trained model on which the results in the report are based.*
-- nrms_code_original_ipynb
+- **nrms_code_original_ipynb**
   - *is the full script, where graphs from the training loop can also be viewed.*

-To run them, the folder from Google Drive must be downloaded: https://drive.google.com/drive/folders/1lIa75My9wQfdNiKj9llw0A8QIV9SRp1v?usp=sharing
+To run them, the folder from Google Drive must be downloaded : https://drive.google.com/drive/folders/1lIa75My9wQfdNiKj9llw0A8QIV9SRp1v?usp=sharing **The entire EB_project folder must be downloaded if the intention is to run both scripts.
+Also, note that the weights of the saved model will be overwritten if *nrms_code_original_ipynb* is run first.**

-In the folder from Google Drive, there are two additional files, as well as the weights that the script *The_forward_pass* uses to perform the forward pass again.
+In the folder from Google Drive, there are two additional files, as well as the weights and data that the script *The_forward_pass* uses to perform the forward pass again.
 This is also illustrated in the figure below:

 ## Overview of the used files and folders:
 <br><br>